ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step3.md

 Finally, we are now ready to build the container:

 1. `cd /home/skytap/PurpleCompute/git/refarch-jee-customerorder`
-2. `sudo docker build -t "customer-order-services:liberty" .`
+2. `docker build -t "customer-order-services:liberty" .`

-You can verify your docker image using the command `sudo docker images`.
+You can verify your docker image using the command `docker images`.
 You will find the image.

 ```
 REPOSITORY                                          TAG                 IMAGE ID            CREATED             SIZE